 If you are looking for push-ups that work the upper chest, you’ve come to the right place.
 Here, we’ll talk about the best push-up for training the upper pec.

-You can strengthen and increase the thickness of your upper pecs by including this upper chest push up into your training regime.
-Having a well-developed upper chest helps to create a fuller upper body, and also has functional benefits.
+To strengthen and increase the thickness of your upper chest, you should include this upper chest push up into your training regimen.
+Having a strong chest makes your upper body look bigger and also has some practical advantages.

 When we talk about chest muscles, it’s important to note that there are two main sections, upper and lower pecs.
 To achieve the greatest muscle thickness and strength, you should develop the muscle from all angles.